michaelepley/jbds-via-html5/README.md

     su
     ./root-setup.sh

-    exit
+Reboot the virtual guest after the script completes.

-As the unprivileged user, run the setup script:
+Once the virtual guest is started, logon as the unprivileged user and run the setup script:

     ./setup.sh